Tucker Carlson

 Tucker Swanson McNear Carlson was born on May 16, 1969, in San Francisco, the principal city of Northern California.
 His ancestors include influential Swiss, English, Italian, and German individuals who were foundational to American society.

-Tucker's father, Richard Carlson (born Boynton, adopted at two years old by the Carlson family, owners of the Winslow Brothers & Smith tannery), was a renowned gonzo journalist who exposed politicians collaborating with the mafia, led the Voice of America radio company, and became the US Ambassador to the Seychelles in the early 1990s.
+Tucker's father, Richard Carlson (born Boynton, adopted at age two by the Carlson family, owners of the Winslow Brothers & Smith tannery), was a renowned gonzo journalist who exposed politicians collaborating with the mafia, led the Voice of America radio company, and became the US Ambassador to the Seychelles in the early 1990s.
 He also ran for Mayor of San Diego.
-Tucker’s mother, Lisa McNear, was an artist.
+Tucker's mother, Lisa McNear, was an artist.

 Tucker Carlson with his father and brother